 Clarity and communication are vital

-Firms should make it clear who to approach if they have concerns – designate people to collect feedback and ensure it’s fed into organisational decisions, and consider opening up new comms channels if they don’t exist.
+Firms should make it clear who to approach if they have safety concerns – designate people to collect feedback and ensure it’s fed into organisational decisions, and consider opening up new communications channels if they don’t exist.

 Create an open dialogue and take feedback on board